kitsunekyo/vanilla-php-crud/README.md

 ![erm](ERM.png)

 ### client
 Micro Vuejs app.
 As simple as it gets.
-Just statically serve the contents of `./client`.
+Would also make way more sense with a build pipeline, and modularized.